Technologicat/unpythonic/macro_extras/README.md

    - Just like in Scheme/Racket's ``call/cc``, the values that get bound to the ``call_cc[]`` assignment targets on second and further calls (when the continuation runs) are the arguments given to the continuation when it is called (whether implicitly or manually).
    - A first-class reference to the captured continuation is available in the function called by ``call_cc[]``, as its ``cc`` argument.
      - The continuation is a function that takes positional arguments, plus a named argument ``cc``.
-       - The latter is there only so that a continuation behaves just like any continuation-enabled function when tail-called, or when used as the target of a ``call_cc[]``.
        - The call signature for the positional arguments is determined by the assignment targets of the ``call_cc[]``.
+       - The ``cc`` parameter is there only so that a continuation behaves just like any continuation-enabled function when tail-called, or when later used as the target of another ``call_cc[]``.
    - Basically everywhere else, ``cc`` points to the identity function - the default continuation just returns its arguments.
      - This is unlike in Scheme or Racket, which implicitly capture the continuation at every expression.
    - Inside a ``def``, ``call_cc[]`` generates a tail call, thus terminating the original (parent) function.
 (Hence ``call_ec`` does not combo well with this.)